 You will need to have an interview and complete a screening test in maths and English.
 The entry requirements are five GCSEs graded between 7-5, including Maths and English.
-With a strong grade profile it is possible to combine this with a GCSE resit in either English or Maths.

 Any achievements in BTEC Sport qualifications at Level 2 will only be considered if they are at Merit or Distinction grade.

 You are expected to maintain high standards of discipline, punctuality and attendance.
 It is essential that you work to the deadlines set or you may face changes to, or withdrawal from, your study programme.
-Learners should apply for this pathway with a clear goal of higher level study at university.
+You should apply for this pathway with a clear goal of higher level study at university.

-Learners will be expected to meet deadlines and work on multiple tasks throughout the year.
+You will be expected to meet deadlines and work on multiple tasks throughout the year.
 Your workload will be challenging so excellent organisation and time management skills are essential.
 The qualification submission policy will be explained to you and must be adhered to.

 The course provides an excellent platform for progression to the: